If you want to upload your app package to the Oculus Store, the app manifest (

 false.
 Your app must be a release version, not a debug version.

-android:compileSdkVersion must be set appropriately.
+android:targetSdkVersion must be set appropriately.
 API versions greater the minimums specified prevent users from installing your app.
 For previously released app, use caution when changing the

 minSdkVersion as you may break compatibility for users on older versions of Android.
-For apps that target both Quest and Go/Gear with the same APK.

-Following are the accepted values for
+The following table contains the accepted values for

 Specify the correct

-excludeFromRecents value should be set to
+excludeFromRecentsvalue should be set to